-TREE AID helps people in the drylands of Africa to lift themselves out of poverty and protect their environment.
+TREE AID helps people in the drylands of Africa (Burkina Faso, Ethiopia, Ghana, Mali, and Niger) to lift themselves out of poverty and protect their environment.
 Reforest supports Tree Aid to work with local communities to help them protect and grow trees, for themselves and for future generations.

 People in these countries live in some of the toughest conditions on earth and trees are essential to their survival.
 Trees provide nutrition, generate income and help to create a healthy environment.